 3 The Certifier has retained the evidence supporting this Registry Instrument or Document.

-4 The Certifier has taken reasonable steps to ensure that this Registry Instrument or Document is correct and compliant with relevant legislation and any Prescribed Requirement.
+4 The Certifier has taken reasonable steps to ensure that this Registry Instrument or Document is correct and compliant with relevant law and any Prescribed Requirement.

 5 The Certifier, or the Certifier is reasonably satisfied that the mortgagee it represents,: